NomawethuJaceni/JavaWordsCount/README.md

 "# JavaWordsCount"
-This is a java program that is used to count words that appear more than once in an array
+This is a java program that is used to count words that appear two times or more  in an array I have used a Hashmap method